jongoetz/saltslug_calculator/README.md

 The app requires a .csv file with the salt wave to and from background condutivity; along with other slug injection parameters.

+Several example datasets are included as .csv files.
+This file will be updated with example parameters to match the data.